MembaMcetywa/wrapmate/README.md

 ## Wrapmate

-wrap selected html markup in an html element.
+wrap selected html markup in an html element or anything.